boyleo/3dCamera/README.md

 cd 3dCamera
 npm install
 ```
+**IMPORTANT note for node v.14**

+There are warning about some vulnerable modules,
+**DO NOT** fix the issue or the client will not work!

 Once this is complete you can test the software by running it using the following command
 ```bash